peter88213/nvhelp-de/source/nv_timeline/index.rst

 On the Timeline side
 ~~~~~~~~~~~~~~~~~~~~

--  A section ID is a string looking like “sc1”.
+-  A section ID is a string looking like "sc1".
 It is auto-generated and
    must not be changed manually.
--  Only events with a label containing the string “Section” (user input)
+-  Only events with a label containing the string "Section" (user input)
    or a section ID (auto-generated) are exported as sections to a new
    novelibre project.
 -  When creating a new novelibre project from a timeline the first time,
-   “Section” labels are replaced with section ID labels.
+   "Section" labels are replaced with section ID labels.
 -  If a new novelibre project is generated again with the same timeline,
    the section ID labels may change.
 -  Only events with a label containing a section ID are synchronized